By Dr. Lawrence Wilson

 CAUSES FOR FAST OXIDATION ON A RETEST HAIR MINERAL ANALYSIS

 1. Toxic potassium fast oxidation.
 This is a very temporary fast oxidation rate caused by the elimination from the body of large amounts of a toxic form of potassium.
-Usually, this only occurs during a nutritional balancing program.
+Usually, this only occurs during a development program.
 For details, read Toxic Potassium.

 2. Kidney stress.
-During a nutritional balancing program, elimination of certain toxic metals or chemicals stress the kidneys in a way that causes sodium and potassium retention and a fast oxidation rate.
+During a development program, elimination of certain toxic metals or chemicals stress the kidneys in a way that causes sodium and potassium retention and a fast oxidation rate.

 The most extreme cases involve boron elimination.
 However, it can occur with the elimination of many other toxins from the body.
 It usually resolves after several weeks to several months and the person returns to a slow oxidation rate.

 3. Retracing.
-At times, during a nutritional balancing program, a person may move into a fast oxidation rate as part of a healing process.
+At times, during a development program, a person may move into a fast oxidation rate as part of a healing process.

 HAIR MINERAL ANALYSIS